gmazzo/gradle-codeowners-plugin/README.md

 # gradle-codeowners-plugin

-A Gradle plugin to propagate CODEOWNERS information to classes
+A Gradle plugin to propagate CODEOWNERS attribution to Kotlin or JVM classes

 It consists on 3 different plugins, each one providing a different set of features and targeting different use cases: